 What you will learn

 You will study conceptual, mathematical frameworks that describe or explain physical phenomena.
 You will learn how one builds theories of physical phenomena, accounting for physical features which are then expressed in precise mathematical terms.
-The deductions of the theory are expected to capture some aspect of physical reality.
+The deductions of the theory capture essential aspects of physical reality.

 A first-year schedule sample